-A: The sixth year of the program has been approved for approximately one year, and funded to a set amount.
+A: The ninth year of the program has been approved for approximately one year, and funded to a set amount.
 We expect to issue rebates through this winter and spring, and if funds are still available, through the summer.
 If the funding runs out before then, we'll have to close the program.
 Go back to top

 Q: Do appliances installed in a new-build qualify?